Local LAND Creative Writing Competitions

 Prior to any public announcement of winners, sponsoring instructors will be contacted to re-affirm the authenticity and originality of the entry.

-The student retains the copyright to the fiction, poem, or essay submitted to the LAND writing competition.
+The student retains the copyright to the fiction, poetry, or creative nonfiction submitted to the LAND writing competition.
 However, the student grants LAND the right to reproduce any submission on its website or any other LAND publication regardless of medium of publication.

 LAND does not accept entries sent directly by students.
 The entry form should be submitted by each college’s contest coordinator.